Margaret Pageler: Elections

 Pageler unsuccessfully ran for city council three times in the 1980s under the progressive neighborhood group Vision Seattle.
 In 1991, she ran for city council to fill the seat vacated by Paul Kraabel, who was retiring.
 In the general election, Pageler would win with 57% of the vote to opponent, R.P.
 (Dick) Nelson, 43%.

 In 1995, Pageler ran for reelection against perennial candidate Charlie Chong.
 Pageler would win in a landslide against Chong, 69% to 31%.

 In 1999, Pageler ran for a third term against three challengers.
 In the September Primary, she won an outright majority with 58% of the vote, and her nearest challenger, Curt Firestone, received 23% of the vote.
 Firestone, co-founder of the Seattle Progressive Coalition and a leader of the Seattle Green Party, ran to the left of Pageler and accused her of moving away from the progressive values of her 1991 campaign.
 Pageler would tout her accomplishments on the city council and her ability to make things work.
 In the November general election, Pageler won reelection against Firestone, 67% to 33%.

-In 2003, Pageler ran for a fourth term and would face against five challengers.
+In 2003, Pageler ran for a fourth term and would face five challengers.
 In the September primary, Pageler would garner 39% of the vote with Tom Rasmussen, an advocate for senior citizens, garnering 25%.
-Pageler ran as a "rock" and "voice of reason" stating, "I'm the one who opposes silly resolutions and stays out of all the scandals," (referring to the Strippergate Scandal.)
+Pageler ran as a "rock" and "voice of reason" stating, "I'm the one who opposes silly resolutions and stays out of all the scandals" (referring to the Strippergate Scandal).
 Rasmussen blamed Pageler for the financial crisis facing Seattle City Light since she oversaw the agency in city council.
 In the November general election, Pageler lost to Rasmussen, 48% to 52%.